-Program Implementa ntion Status Status such assista 2019, a total of 376 dwelling units received ance.
-In 2018 and 2017, a total of 965 dwelling ed such assistance.
+Program Implementation Status Status caulking.
+In 2019, a total of 376 dwelling units received such assistance.
+In 2018 and 2017, a total of 965 dwelling units received such assistance.

 Community Profile

 An accurate assessment of existing and future resident demographic characteristics and housing needs forms the basis for establishing program priorities and quantified objectives in the Housing Element.
 This section presents statistical information and analysis of demographic and housing factors that influence housing demand, availability, and cost.